top of page

 Presented by Village Volkswagen

-FULL CENTURY (Henson Gap first): This is the ultimate challenge that combines the 80-mile base route with all three climbs.
-103 miles, 8200 feet of climbing.
+FULL CENTURY (Henson Gap first): To complete the century, combine the 80-mile base route with all three climbs.
+102 miles, 8000 feet of climbing.
 Click below for a downloadable map.

 PLEASE NOTE: In order to continue on the full century route, you must reach the Pikeville rest stop by 11:30.
 After 11:30, all cyclists will be redirected to return to Dunlap via the 50-mile route.